xpdAcq/xpdAcq/doc/quickstart.rst

 You can load the mask file by clicking the 'folder' icon called "Input dir" in SrXgui, navigating to the ``config_base`` folder and click `choose`.
 You will likely not see any files because the default filter looks for tif files.
-Select ``nyp`` from the 'Type:' dropdown menu.
+Select ``npy`` from the 'Type:' dropdown menu.
 Now you should see the file ``xpdacq_mask.npy``. double-click this file in the list to open it.
 Masked pixels will have value 0.0 (blue) and unmasked pixels will have values 1.0 (red).
 You should see